-The carbon pools modeled in CBM-CFS3 are outlined in Figure 10.
-Arrows show the direction of transfer from one pool to another including the atmosphere, starting with softwood (SW) and hardwood (HW) trees.
+The carbon pools modeled in CBM-CFS3 are outlined below.
+Arrows show the direction of transfer from one pool to another, including the atmosphere, starting with softwood (SW) and hardwood (HW) trees.
 The general rate of decay is indicated (from very fast to slow) for the pool.

-Figure 10.
-CBM-CFS3 Carbon Pools and Flow
+FIGURE 10.
+CBM-CFS3 CARBON POOLS AND FLOW